campaign-layer/origin-sdk/README.md

 The camp-sdk currently exposes the following modules:

 - `"camp-sdk"` - The main entry point for the SDK, exposes the TwitterAPI class and the Auth class
-- `"camp-sdk/react"` - Exposes the CampProvider and CampConext for use in React applications
+- `"camp-sdk/react"` - Exposes the CampProvider and CampContext for use in React applications
 - `"camp-sdk/react/auth"` - Exposes React hooks for authentication and fetching user data via the Camp Auth Hub

 # Core